Homogenization of the variational principle for discrete random maps: Ergodic theorem

-With this modification, we define an almost superadditive process~$F' = F - \tilde{G}$.
-Almost superadditivity of~$F$ implies that~$F' \ge 0$, since for any partition~$B = \bigcup B_i$ of a box~$B$ into disjoint sub-boxes~$B_i$, the size of the whole rectangle~$|B|$ is larger than the sum of the sizes of the inner boundaries~$|\partial B_i|$.

-Now, the desired convergence result is known for additive processes, so if we can prove convergence for~$F'$ we may conclude convergence for~$F$ as well.
+By the superadditivity property~\eqref{e_appx_almost_superadd}, $F' = F - G \ge 0$.
+The desired convergence result is known for additive processes, so it suffices to prove that $\frac{1}{\abs{S_n}} F'_{S_n}$ converges almost surely.
 So, from this point on we shall assume that the process~$F$ is non-negative.

-\paragraph{Step 2 (Alternate rates of convergence)} Let~$\overline{f} = \overline{f}(\omega)$ and~$\underline{f} = \underline{f}(\omega)$ denote respectively the pointwise~$\limsup$ and~$\liminf$ of~$\frac{1}{|S_n|} F_{S_n}$.
-We shall show that, for~$m$ fixed, these two functions are also the pointwise~$\limsup$ and~$\liminf$ of~$\frac{1}{|S_{km}|} F_{S_{km}}$ as~$k \to \infty$.
+\paragraph{Step 2 (Alternate rates of convergence)} Let~$\overline{f} = \overline{f}(\omega)$ and~$\underline{f} = \underline{f}(\omega)$ denote respectively the pointwise~$\limsup$ and~$\liminf$ of~$\frac{1}{\abs{S_n}} F_{S_n}$.
+We shall show that, for~$m$ fixed, these two functions are also the pointwise~$\limsup$ and~$\liminf$ of~$\frac{1}{\abs{S_{km}}} F_{S_{km}}$ as~$k \to \infty$.